-(For guidance on assurance engagements, see the International Framework for Assurance Engagements issued by the International Auditing and Assurance Standards Board.
-The International Framework for Assurance Engagements describes the elements and objectives of an assurance engagement and identifies engagements to which International Standards on Auditing (ISAs), International Standards on Review Engagements (ISREs) and International Standards on Assurance Engagements (ISAEs) apply.)
+(ISAE 3000 (Revised) describes the elements and objectives of an assurance engagement conducted under that Standard and the Assurance Framework provides a general description of assurance engagements to which International Standards on Auditing (ISAs), International Standards on Review Engagements (ISREs) and International Standards on Assurance Engagements (ISAEs) apply.)

+In Part 4B, the term 'assurance engagement' addresses assurance engagements other than audit engagements or review engagements.

+Assurance team
-Assurance team (a) All members of the engagement team for the assurance engagement;

-(b) All others within a firm who can directly influence the outcome of the assurance engagement, including:

-(i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; (ii Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engagement; and (ii) Those who provide quality control for the assurance engagement, including those who perform the engagement quality control review for the assurance engagement.
-Audit In Part 4 A, the term "audit" applies equally to "review."
-Audit client client is audit clie y in respect of which a firm conducts an audit engagement.
-When the a listed entity, audit client will always include its related entities.
-When the ent is not a listed entity, audit client includes those related entities over e client has direct or indirect control.
+- (a) All members of the engagement team for the assurance engagement; - (b) All others within a firm who can directly influence the outcome of the assurance engagement, including: - Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engagement; and - (iii) Those who provide quality control for the assurance engagement, including those who perform the engagement quality control review for the assurance engagement.

+Attestation engagement

+An assurance engagement in which a party other than the registered auditor in public practice measures or evaluates the underlying subject matter against the criteria.

+A party other than the registered auditor also often presents the resulting subject matter information in a report or statement.
+In some cases, however, the subject matter information may be presented by the registered auditor in the assurance report.
+In an attestation engagement, the registered auditor's conclusion addresses whether the subject matter information is free from material misstatement.

+The registered auditor's conclusion may be phrased in terms of:

+- (i) The underlying subject matter and the applicable criteria; - (ii) The subject matter information and the applicable criteria; or - (iii) A statement made by the appropriate party.

+Audit

+In Part 4A, the term "audit" applies equally to "review."

+Audit client

+An entity in respect of which a firm conducts an audit engagement.
+When the client is a listed entity, audit client will always include its related entities.
+When the audit client is not a listed entity, audit client includes those related entities over which the client has direct or indirect control.
 (See also paragraph R400.20.)

+In Part 4A, the term "audit client" applies equally to "review client."

+Audit engagement

+A reasonable assurance engagement in which a registered auditor expresses an opinion whether financial statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with International Standards on Auditing.
+This includes a Statutory Audit, which is an audit required by legislation or other regulation.

+In Part 4A, the term "audit engagement" applies equally to "review engagement."

+Audit report

+In Part 4A, the term "audit report" applies equally to "review report."

+Audit team

-In Part 4 A, the term "audit client" applies equally to "review client."
-Audit engagement opinion a true ar with an conducte hable assurance engagement in which a registered auditor expresses an whether financial statements are prepared, in all material respects (or give ad fair view or are presented fairly, in all material respects), in accordance applicable financial reporting framework, such as an engagement ed in accordance with International Standards on Auditing.
-This includes a Audit, which is an audit required by legislation or other regulation.
-In Part 4 A, the term "audit engagement" applies equally to "review engagement."
-Audit report In Part 4 A, the term "audit report" applies equally to "review report."
-Audit team (a) A I members of the engagement team for the audit engagement; ., l others within a firm who can directly influence the outcome of the audit ngagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the audit engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii Those who provide consultation regarding technical or industry- specific issues, transactions or events for the engagement; and (ii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and
+- (a) All members of the engagement team for the audit engagement; - (b) All others within a firm who can directly influence the outcome of the audit engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the audit engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry-specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and